-Effective June 1, 2022, an investor may purchase the Fund only under a sales charge purchase option.
+Effective June 1, 2022, an investor may purchase the Fund under a sales charge purchase option and a no-load purchase option.
+Not all purchase options are available under each series of the Fund.
 The sales charge under the sales charge purchase option is negotiated by the investor with their dealer.
-Securities purchased before June 1, 2022, under the redemption charge purchase option, low-load 3 purchase option and low-load 2 purchase option (collectively the "deferred sales charge purchase options") may continue to be held in investor accounts.
+Securities purchased before June 1, 2022, under the redemption charge purchase option and low-load 3 purchase option (collectively the "deferred sales charge purchase options") may continue to be held in investor accounts.
 Investors may switch from securities of a Mackenzie fund previously purchased under these deferred sales charge purchase options to securities of other Mackenzie funds, under the same purchase option, until such time as the redemption schedule has expired.
 For further details, please refer to the Fund's Simplified Prospectus and Fund Facts.